tarantool/doc/doc/reference/tooling/luajit_getmetrics.rst

 `ujit.getmetrics() <https://ujit.readthedocs.io/en/latest/public/ujit-024.html#ujit-getmetrics>`_
 the values are not the same, primarily because many ujit numbers are not monotonic.

-Note: Although value names are similar to value names in :ref:`LuaJIT metrics <metrics-luajit>`, and the values are exactly the same, misc.getmetrics() is slightly easier because there is no need to ‘require’ the misc module.
+Note: Although value names are similar to value names in :ref:`LuaJIT metrics <metrics-reference-luajit>`, and the values are exactly the same, misc.getmetrics() is slightly easier because there is no need to ‘require’ the misc module.